The-Z-Labs/bof-launcher/README.md

 ### Running BOFs from disk

-*Rapid launching, testing and debugging BOFs*
+*Rapid launching, prototyping and testing BOFs*

 [cli4bofs](https://github.com/The-Z-Labs/cli4bofs) - standalone command line program for running BOFs directly from a filesystem.
-Handy also during testing/verifying 3rd BOFs or during developing/debugging BOFs.
+Handy also during testing/verifying 3rd BOFs or during developing BOFs.
 Does not require [Cobalt Strike's Beacon](https://www.cobaltstrike.com/) and its aggresor scripts to run.

 ### Examples of using bof-launcher in C